GovTechSG/adex-ug/User Guide/Projects.md

 - SSL Certificate chain
 - SSL Client certificate
 - SSL Private key
-- Private key password - user will receive this in their email inbox.
+- Private key password - you will receive this in your email.
-- Click Download certificate, user can see a pop-up to download the certs in .zip, user can enter a password to save the file in their local.
+- Click Download certificate, pop-up to download the certs in .zip, enter a password to save the file in your local.
-- Alternatively, user can also copy and save the certificates in a .PEM text editor file.
+- Alternatively you can also copy and save the certificates in a .PEM text editor file.

 **Note:**
  *New **SSL certificate expires** after 2 years instead of 1 year*.